cloudfoundry/summit-training-classes/operator/site/content/labs/monitoring.md

 User level permissions are governed by setting **Roles** using the CF CLI.
 Examples of user roles are `SpaceDeveloper`, `OrgManager`.

-Administrator/Operator level permissions are governed by setting **Scopes** using the UAA CLI (uaac).
+Administrator/Operator level permissions are governed by setting **Groups** using the UAA CLI (uaac).
 Examples of these scopes include `cloud_controller.admin` and `doppler.firehose`.

-For a complete view of all the metrics, the user requires the operator level scopes of `cloud_controller.admin` and `doppler.firehose`.
+For a complete view of all the metrics, the user requires the operator level groups of `cloud_controller.admin` and `doppler.firehose`.
 Let's go assign them.

 Install `uaac`
 ```sh